AstaPrismontiene/AstaPrismontiene/README.md

 ### Hi there 👋

-🚀 I am Studying Data Analytics at Turing College.
+🚀 Studying Data Analytics at Turing College.

 🧑‍🎓 Looking forward to studying Python and Tableau.